Wild-shot Deer Feasibility Study

 The Tasmanian Government made a number of commitments in response to the 2017 Legislative Council inquiry into wild fallow deer in Tasmania.
 The complete response can be found in the following document:

-One of these responses is to request the Tasmanian Game Council to provide advice on the feasibility of conducting a limited fixed term trial to evaluate the potential for deer farmers and landholders to supply value added wild deer products for the regulated food and restaurant trade.
+One of these responses is to undertake a study to determine the feasibility of a trial for landholders to supply value added wild deer products for the regulated food and restaurant trade.

 The study, and report, is expected to be completed by the end of July 2020.